tianderturpijn/Azure-Security-Center/Labs/04 - Linux Detections/README.md

 #### 8 - Review Security Center alerts
 1. Navigate to the **Security Center>Security Alerts** blade (under Threat Protection)
-2. Organize the alerts by date by clicking on the Date column, and review the alerts that were generated during this lab
+2. Organize the alerts by date by clicking on the Date column, and review the alerts that were generated during this lab, it should look similar like this: